lauroguedes/ivconverter/README.md

 ## How It Works

-IVConverter uses FFmpeg with the following conversion settings:
+IVConverter uses AVFoundation with the following conversion approach:

-- Video codec: H.264
-- Constant Rate Factor (CRF): 23 (balanced quality/size)
-- Preset: medium (balanced speed/compression)
-- Audio codec: AAC
-- Audio bitrate: 128k
+- Uses native Apple frameworks for video transcoding
+- Maintains original video quality while converting to MP4 format
+- Leverages hardware acceleration for faster conversions
+- Preserves metadata and video attributes where possible

-These settings provide a good balance between quality and file size for most video conversion needs.
+These settings provide efficient and high-quality video conversion directly within macOS.

 ## License